 Whether you’re mowing the lawn, gardening, raking or weeding, yard work can lead to back pain.
 And if you’re not careful, a long day in the yard can take a toll on your body, especially your back and spine.

 That’s because the way we do everyday things like yard work put stress on our bodies.
 A wrong move can cause a new injury.
 Plus, improper body mechanics like the way you lift and twist can speed up wear and tear on your spine, which is a common cause of chronic back pain.
 And if you already deal with chronic back pain, these outdoor activities can lead to a flare up – so you may end up avoiding them.

-Many of the patients I work with at Physicians Neck & Back Center suffer from acute and chronic back pain, and physical activity is key to avoiding and managing low back pain flare ups.
+Many of the patients I work with at TRIA Neck and Back Strengthening Program, formerly known as the Physicians Neck and Back Center (PNBC), suffer from acute and chronic back pain, and physical activity is key to avoiding and managing low back pain flare ups.
 Yard work can be a great way to stay active if you follow a few key tips:

 Warm up before heading outside

 Take five to 10 minutes to warm up prior to jumping into gardening or yard work.
 I recommend a short walk followed by a few minutes of stretching your low back, arms and legs.

 No, not to propose.
 But if you’re planting or weeding, instead of being on both knees, try having one leg up to stabilize your low back.

 You can also use the side-sitting position to decrease stress on your lower back, or consider using a pad for support or a small stool to sit on.